 Every sin is a debt.
 This is why the Lord Jesus teaches us to pray thus: “And forgive us our debts, as we forgive our debtors.”
 (Matt.
 6:12 NKJV).

 We could not settle our huge debts or atone for our sins, yet God forgave us all our sins on account of the death of Jesus Christ on the cross as a sacrifice for our sins.

 What a great mercy and forgiveness we have received!

 God did not just forgive our sins or write off our debts; He also chose never to remember them again.

 God promised in His Word, “For I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more.”
 (Heb.
 8:12 NKJV).

-Not only did God choose to forgive and forget our sins, He also chose never to deal with us as our sins deserve.
-He chose never to treat us as one-time sinners or debtors.
+Not only did God choose to forgive and forget our sins, but He also chose never to deal with us as our sins deserve.
+He decided never to treat us as one-time sinners or debtors.

 Psalms 103:8-14 – NKJV

 8 The LORD is merciful and gracious, Slow to anger, and abounding in mercy.

 9 He will not always strive with us, Nor will He keep His anger forever.